de-jcup/winfoom/README.md

 Now you should be able to access any URL without Firefox asking for credentials.

-_If you don't have an available proxy, you still can test WinFoom by installing [WinGate](https://www.wingate.com/) and configure it to act as a NTML proxy._
+_If you don't have an available proxy, you still can test Winfoom by installing [WinGate](https://www.wingate.com/) and configure it to act as a NTML proxy._

 # Coding Guidance